cbellee/todo-api-func/README.md

-# Azure Function custom container
+# Azure Function custom handler
-This example deploys a small todo list application written in Golang as a custom container image to an Azure Function running on a Linux App Service plan.
+This example builds and deploys a custom Azure function container image to a Linux App Service plan.

 The Bicep template also deploys the following resources:
 - Azure SQL Server